Crocodile (fairy tale)

 In 1939 Yury Tynyanov wrote that "Crocodile" opened up a completely new avenue for the development of poetry for children, whose new sounds of "a quick verse, a change of meters, a rushing song, a chorus" were cancelling "the previous weak and motionless fairy tale of icicle candies, cotton snow, flowers on weak legs".
 Merriam-Webster's Encyclopedia of Literature characterized "Crocodile", along with other Chukovsky's verse tales as follows, "clockwork rhythms and air of mischief and lightness in effect dispelled the plodding stodginess that had characterized pre-revolutionary children's poetry."

 During the surge of the Soviet ideological censorship, known as Zhdanovshchina, Crocodile, was severely criticized along with other children's fantastic tales of Chukovsky in an ideological campaign known as "the struggle with Chukovshchina".
 "Crocodile" was accused of "propagating misconceptions about the animal world".
 It addition, the critics tried to find counter-revolutionary undertones in the poem.
 As Chukovsky wrote:

 Why is the hero of "Crocodile" called Vanya Vasilchikov?
-Is he not a relative of a Prince Vasilchikov, who, it seems, held a important post under Alexander II?
+Is he not a relative of a Prince Vasilchikov, who, it seems, held an important post under Alexander II?
 And isn’t the Crocodile Denikin in disguise?